ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

    Named wildcards would induce diagnostics; elisions would not.

-   Partial type signatures would be generalized *after* checking the function body.
+   Partial type signatures would be kind-generalized *after* checking the function body.
 This would allow something like the following to be accepted::

      silly ::?
 Proxy a -> ()
      silly (_ :: Proxy @Bool _) = ()

-   Note that the expression would be more specific than its type signature, if we generalized the signature *before* processing the expression.
+   Note that the expression would be more specific than its type signature, if we kind-generalized the signature *before* processing the expression.

+   This example is further explained below_.

    Partial type signatures forbid polymorphic recursion, as they do today.

-4. Partial type signatures would generalize fresh variables only when an *extra-variables* wildcard is in the type.
+5. Partial type signatures would generalize fresh variables only when an *extra-variables* wildcard is in the type.
 That is, the last item in the list of variables after the word ``forall`` can now be an elision ``_`` or a named wildcard ``_w`` (but only in a partial type signature).
    In either case, this means that GHC can generalize over more variables than have been written in the type signature.
 As usual, an elision produces no diagnostic, while a named wildcard does.
 Here are two examples::

-     ex4 ::? _ -> _
+     ex4 ::? _w -> _w
      ex4 x = x

-     ex5 ::? forall _. _ -> _
+     ex5 ::? forall _. _w -> _w
      ex5 x = x

    Here, ``ex4`` is rejected, because we do not know what type ``x`` should have and we cannot